Cosmological Perturbations and the Running Cosmological Constant Model: Summary and Discussions

-On the other hand, the references \cite{nunes,nunes1} explores changes in the number counts predicted for models of homogeneous and inhomogeneous dark energy, that is, two extreme limits for the evolution of dark energy in the overdensity region.
-In the case of the homogeneous dark energy density the value of overdensity inside is the same as in the background.
-In the inhomogeneous dark energy there is a collapse with dark matter.
-The authors show that there is a deviation of up to $15\%$ with respect to $\Lambda CDM$ in the inhomogeneous case and for both types of models the largest deviations are observed for massive structures $M>10^{16}$.
+On the other hand, references \cite{nunes,nunes1} explore the changes in the cluster number counts predicted for models of homogeneous and inhomogeneous dark energy, that is, two extreme limits for the evolution of dark energy in the overdensity region.
+In the case of the homogeneous dark energy density, the value of overdensity inside a given region is the same as in the background.
+In the inhomogeneous dark energy case, there is a collapse with dark matter inside a given region.
+The authors show that there is a deviation of up to $15\%$ with respect to $\Lambda CDM$ in the inhomogeneous case, and that for both types of model, the largest deviations are observed for massive structures $M>10^{16}$.
 These results are consistent with our calculations.

-Finally, in the near future, we plan to further investigate other astrophysical implications of the $RCC$ model.
-It would be interesting to consider a modification for spherical collapse, where the $\delta_{c}$ is function of the redshift of collapse.
-Also can be evaluate the profile of density contrast around the cluster, and supercluster of voids matter, using as first approximation a $NFW$ (Navarro, Fenk and While) profile \cite{NFW}.
-Another important point is to study the concentration of haloes.
-For example, following the prescription given in reference \cite{navarro} we can investigate whether the concentration of haloes in the $RCC$ model decrease with increasing of the mass as in the case of the $\Lambda CDM$ model.
-In principle, this also could provide limits on the model.
+Finally, it would be interesting to consider the other astrophysical implications of the $RCC$ model with a modification of the spherical collapse model, that is, the $\delta_{c}$ function of the redshift of collapse.
+Additionally, one could evaluate the profile of density contrast around the cluster, and supercluster of void matter, using as a first approximation, a $NFW$ (Navarro, Frenk, and While) profile \cite{NFW}.
+Another important issue is the study of the concentration of haloes.
+For example, following the prescription given in reference \cite{navarro,navarro2}, we can investigate whether the concentration of haloes in the $RCC$ model decreases with an increase in the mass, as in the case of the $\Lambda CDM$ model.
+This investigation would also determine the limits of the model.